Seagrass Ecosystem Accounting

 Step 7: Compile asset valuation and degradation accounts

-Calculate the monetary value of seagrass ecosystem assets as the net present value of expected future service flows using the formula in Section 3.4.4.
-For the opening asset value, use the previous period's closing value or, if this is the first compilation, calculate the opening NPV from expected baseline services.
+Calculate the monetary value of seagrass ecosystem assets as the net present value of expected future service flows using the condition-adjusted formula in Section 3.4.4.
+For the opening asset value, use the previous period's closing value; for first-time compilations, calculate the opening NPV as the NPV of current observed service flows (not reference-condition flows), scaled by the condition indicators derived in Step 4, and document as a baseline-year value (no degradation charge arises in the first period unless condition or extent changes within that period).
 For the closing asset value, recalculate NPV based on revised extent and condition.
-Record ecosystem degradation as the difference between opening and closing asset values after adjusting for revaluations due to price changes, following SEEA EA paragraphs 10.71-10.80.
-Where significant losses have occurred, disaggregate degradation by driver (eutrophication, storm damage, dredging) to support targeted policy responses.

 Step 8: Document methods and quality assurance